google-research/raksha/rust/tools/authorization-logic/README.md

 the same rule replaced with `x` can be applied to any argument about which we can prove `"Alice" says condition(x)`.

-Principals and other kinds of arguments share the same synatx -- they can be any sequence of lower or uppercase letters and digits, but they must begin with a letter.
+Principals and other kinds of arguments share the same syntax -- they can be any sequence of lower or uppercase letters and digits, but they must begin with a letter.
 For constants, the same syntax is used within the quotes.